What Are the Principles of Auditing?

 Learn More About the Audit Principles

 At Marshall Jones, our team of experienced Certified Public Accountants and Advisors has followed our audit principles for more than 30 years.
-We assist businesses, nonprofit organizations and individuals throughout the Atlanta area to ensure the accuracy of their financial statements and helping them avoid potentially costly mistakes.
+We assist businesses, nonprofit organizations and individuals throughout the Atlanta area to ensure the accuracy of their financial statements and help them avoid potentially costly mistakes.